pypa/setuptools-scm/README.rst

 in SCM metadata instead of declaring them as the version argument or in a SCM managed file.

-Additionally ``setuptools_scm`` provides setuptools with a  list of files that are managed by the scm (aka automatically adding all of the scm managed files to the sdist).
+Additionally ``setuptools_scm`` provides setuptools with a list of files that are managed by the SCM (aka automatically adding all of the scm managed files to the sdist).
 Unwanted files must be excluded by discarding them via ``MANIFEST.in``